The Optimizer object defines a numerical optimizer based on any

 numeric, the optimization time in seconds.initialA

-If an error occurred, then the error message is also appended as element
+If an error occurred, the error message is also appended as element

 error_message.